Russia entry requirements for Bahrain passport holders

 |---|---|---|

-| Valid passport Must be valid for entire stay | Your passport must be valid for the entire duration of your stay in Russia.
-No minimum validity period beyond your departure date is required by Russian law, but airlines may enforce 6 months validity — check with your carrier before flying. | Required |
+| Valid passport Must be valid for entire stay | Your Bahrain passport must be valid for the full duration of your stay in Russia.
+No minimum validity beyond departure is required by Russian law, but airlines may enforce 6 months — check with your carrier. | Required |

 | Return or onward ticket Proof of departure from Russia | Immigration officers at Russian airports routinely ask for a confirmed return or onward ticket.
-Have a printed or digital copy ready showing your departure within the eVisa's 16-day validity window. | Required |
+Have a printed or digital copy ready — they may check it before issuing your entry stamp. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Russian border officials may request proof of where you're staying.
-Have a hotel confirmation or a notarized invitation letter from your host ready.
-This is not always checked, but better to have it. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Russian border control may ask for your hotel reservation or a visa invitation (voucher).
+Keep a printed copy of your booking confirmation or the invitation letter from your host. | Recommended |

 What happens at the border